gnprice/tsflower/doc/notes/mapper.md

       modifier, so not an import.

     So, there's some import by which we got that namespace that's at the start of the qualified name.

-Moreover, by the same reasoning applied to WORK HERE
+    Moreover, I *think* that by applying the same reasoning to wherever we got that root namespace from, we can conclude the type has a declaration there.
+(Possibly an import, but an import of the type and not of some namespace above it.)

-    If the import is from a file we'll be translating, then we have a rename for the type.
-We just need to emit an import for *that* name, with the same module specifier as the original import.  (
+    So if the import is from a file we'll be translating, then we have a rename for the type.
+We just need to emit an import for *that* name, with the same module specifier as the original import.

-  If it's from a file with external translation, we'll need to apply that.
-WORK HERE
+    And if it's from a file with external translation, we'll need to apply that translation.

+* If it's a qualified name starting with a namespace that we imported as a whole real module, then...

+  * Hmm, is it possible that the next-level namespace was imported there from some other file?
+And the next from some other file, etc.  In that case, we'll need to either (a) add an import from the ultimate type declaration's module, or (b) in translating the intermediate modules, explicitly name all the types found in the namespaces they re-export.

+    TODO determine if that's possible.

 # Type position, value position, hybrid type/value position